-Court-appointed forensic auditors have been ordered by the Supreme Court (SC) to trail the Rs 3,000 crore of homebuyers' money realtor Amrapali has admitted to diverting.
-The December-13 order came after Chief Managing Director Anil Sharma told the court the company diverted Rs 3,000 crore of homebuyers’ money to expand itself.
+In December, the forensic auditors were ordered to trail the Rs 3,000 crore of homebuyers' money realtor Amrapali has admitted to diverting.
+The order came after Chief Managing Director Anil Sharma told the court the company diverted Rs 3,000 crore of homebuyers’ money to expand itself.

 In the previous hearing, the SC told the Delhi branch of the Debt Recovery Tribunal to seize and auction as many as 28 properties of embattled Amrapali Group to refund homebuyers.
 In November also, the Supreme Court (SC) had ordered attachment of the company's 100-bed multi-specialty hospital in Greater Noida, three residential towers in Noida and a villa in Goa citing "willful disobedience".